-Choose from primary or secondary teaching and learn key skills in core learning areas which prepare you to make a difference in the lives of your future students
+Choose from primary or secondary teaching and learn key skills in core learning areas that will prepare you to make a difference in the lives of your future students.

-This course also integrates the latest educational theory with a comprehensive professional experience program, where you’ll spend 80 days a year in a school-based placement, applying what you learn at uni in a real-world teaching context.
+This course also integrates the latest educational theory with a comprehensive professional experience program.
+You’ll spend 88 days in a school-based placement, applying what you learn at uni in a real-world teaching context.

 - Bachelor of Arts Bachelor of Education

 - Bachelor of Education Bachelor of Arts in International Studies

 - Bachelor of Arts Bachelor of Education (Honours)

 Relevant postgraduate courses: Master of Teaching (Secondary Education), Master of Education (Learning and Leadership), Master of Applied Linguistics and TESOL, Graduate Diploma in Applied Linguistics and TESOL and Graduate Certificate in Applied Linguistics and TESOL.